aws-samples/eks-workshop-v2/website/docs/observability/opensearch/access-opensearch.md

 title: "Access OpenSearch"
 sidebar_position: 10
 ---
-In this section we setup OpenSearch for the upcoming labs using these steps:

-1. Retrieve credentials for OpenSearch from the AWS Systems Manager Parameter Store
-1. Load a pre-created OpenSearch dashboard for Kubernetes events
-1. Confirm access to the OpenSearch dashboard
+In this section you will retrieve credentials for OpenSearch from the AWS Systems Manager Parameter Store, load a pre-created OpenSearch dashboard for Kubernetes events and confirm access to the OpenSearch dashboard.

----

-**Step 1:** Credentials for the OpenSearch domain have been saved in the AWS Systems Manager Parameter Store during the provisioning process.
+Credentials for the OpenSearch domain have been saved in the AWS Systems Manager Parameter Store during the provisioning process.
 Retrieve this information and set up the necessary environment variables.

 ```bash
 $ export OPENSEARCH_HOST=$(aws ssm get-parameter \